ebranger/galactica/instructions/users/README.md

 There are some options available for executing calculation jobs on one of the nodes while not being logged-in:

 * Schedule your calculation script using [cron](https://linux.die.net/man/5/crontab).
 An introduction to using cron scheduling is [available here](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/).
 * Start a terminal multiplexer in a terminal and run your program in that session before detaching from it.
-Later, you can (re-)attach to the same session in the same or any other terminal window.
+Later, you can (re-)attach to the same session in the same or any other terminal window on the same node.
 We have the [tmux](https://linux.die.net/man/1/tmux) and [screen](https://linux.die.net/man/1/screen) terminal multiplexer programs installed.
 One source of information on how to use tmux is [available here](https://github.com/tmux/tmux/wiki) and for screen, a user manual is [available here](https://www.gnu.org/software/screen/manual/screen.html).
 * Run your your script in the background and detached from the terminal, using [nohup](https://linux.die.net/man/1/nohup).

 ## Priorities